jessonfoo/p001/week_4/1_add_it_up.md

 ## Learning Objectives
+- Use Tests to guide development
+- Break down problems into implementable pseudocode
-1. Iterate through data structures and manipulate the content
+- Iterate through data structures and manipulate the content
-2. Find and use built-in Ruby methods to solve challenges
+- Find and use built-in Ruby methods to solve challenges
-3. Use if/else statements, string methods, while/until loops,  Enumerable#each methods
+- Use if/else statements, string methods, while/until loops,  Enumerable#each methods

 ## Directions